Stop Replacing Assets Too Late.

 Maintenance That Meets Every Standard.

-Transformer oil analysis per IEC 60599
+Transformer oil analysis

 Water quality sensor calibration

-Gas pipeline integrity inspection per EN 13509
+Gas pipeline integrity inspection

-OT security assessment per NIS2
+Substation security assessment

 Your Assets Tell a Story.
 Argus Reads It.